zsaladin/AsCoroutine/README.md

 }
 ```

-Handle it like original coroutine:
+Handle it like an original coroutine:
 ```C#
 private Cooperator _cooperator;
 private void OnEnable()